Chapter 5: The New Big Lies – What Some Of The Most Popular Yet Deceitful Phrases Demonizing Israel Really Mean

 “Disproportionate Bombing”

 Asymmetrical warfare is difficult.
 When terrorists attack your civilians, then hide behind their own civilians, what can a democratic army do?
 Inevitably, some of those civilian shields will die.
 Moreover, when you have an air force, and must choose between bombing an enemy from the air and sending your troops in door-to-door, risking ambush, what’s the moral call?
-A leader’s primary moral responsibility is to the led – and a defender’s primary moral responsibility to defend those unfairly, viciously attacked.
+A leader’s primary moral responsibility is to the led – and a defender’s primary moral responsibility is to defend those unfairly, viciously attacked.

 Similarly, international law prohibits “attacks that are not directed at a specific military objective.”
 When an aggressor hides in mosques and hospitals and kindergartens and schools, those normally untouchable civilian spaces become legitimate military targets: emphasizing the violation of civilizational norms, call them “Ha-Mosques,” “Hamospitals” and “killergartens.”
 Complaining about a “disproportionate response” from a regular army when fighting terrorists embedded in a city, is essentially rejecting any military response.
 Yet when your enemy calls for your annihilation, tries acting on it, then vows to try again and again, it’s unrealistic to expect no collateral damage.